bufbuild/buf-examples/README.md

 - [GitHub Actions](https://github.com/bufbuild/buf-example/actions?workflow=CI)

-The default `make` target is `make local`, which compares against the head of your local git master branch for breaking change detection.
+The default `make` target is `make local`, which compares against the head of your local git main branch for breaking change detection.

-The `make` targets `make https` and `make ssh` compare against the head of the remote git master branch, due to Travis and CircleCI not cloning any branch except for that under test.
+The `make` targets `make https` and `make ssh` compare against the head of the remote git main branch, due to Travis and CircleCI not cloning any branch except for that under test.
 In this example, we use `https` for Travis, and both `https` and `ssh` for CircleCI, but you only need to choose one of `https` and `ssh`.